The program awards the Ph.D. degree in Basic Medical Science and is designed for students interested in careers in biomedical investigation.

 The program provides training which can lead to academic careers in universities or medical institutions, or to a wide variety of research or administrative positions in government, non-profit or industry settings.

 All students in the Ph.D. program receive a competitive stipend for full-time study.
 This includes Alabama residents, out-of state U.S. citizens or permanent residents, and foreign nationals.
 The current stipend is $23,000 per year.
-In addition, all students receive a full tuition waiver and single coverage health insurance.
-Fees are the responsibility of the student, and currently amount to $556.00 per semester.
+In addition, all students receive full tuition coverage and single coverage health insurance.
+Fees are the responsibility of the student.
 Loans are available from conventional sources through the University Financial Aid Office.

 Click here to download the BMS Student Handbook [PDF].